phamleuuhiep/ML_EURI/README.md

 ### Ensemble Methods
 A set of machine learning techniques that combine multiple models to improve accuracy, reduce bias, and enhance generalization, leveraging methods like bagging, boosting, and stacking to make more reliable predictions.

+### CRF
+CRF can be used in aspect-based sentiment analysis, where the goal is not just to classify a sentence as positive or negative, but to identify specific aspects (targets) and their associated sentiments.

+### Maximum Entropy
+Maximum Entropy (MaxEnt), also known as logistic regression in binary classification, is a probabilistic model used for text classification, including sentiment analysis.

 ### Link github: https://github.com/phamleuuhiep/ML_EURI